 After a fight the horsemen, Tell, Matthew and Stefan kidnap the Princess.
 It's the only way to get out.

-1987 July 2018 afternoon: finally sunlight in the shady narrow alley with the stairs
+1987 July 2018 afternoon: finally sunlight in the narrow alley with the stairs

-To compare the shots of the 2 photos below: This is still the same gate of Fort Saint Andre: the pilgrims, The Four horsemen, Prince Ignatius and Gessler rode in and the handmaiden rode out to find Matthew.
+Comparing the shots: This is still the same gate of Fort Saint Andre: The pilgrims, The Four horsemen, Prince Ignatius and Gessler rode in

 In the tower of Saint-André